AlexTelon/FlexiCharge-Test-and-integration/README.md

 ### Built With
 The tests are built using Python and PyTest which are deployed through the github actions pipeline on each individual team repository.
+The API is accessed with the help of the python module requests

 <!--